 So why haven’t we heard about this other tool we could use to protect ourselves?
 I haven’t a clue.
-I am sure there are many conspiracy theories about “big mammogram” or something, but that is not anything I care about.
+I am sure there are many conspiracy theories about “big mammogram” or something, but that is not something we will get into here.
 I wonder why most insurances will not cover it when it has a decades-long track record of being very beneficial in the early detection of breast cancer.
 I know that I can use my Health Savings Plan to cover the cost, which I have done for a few years now.
 Maybe yours will cover it as well.
-It is definitely worth looking into.
+It is definitely worth checking out.

 “An Ounce of Prevention is Worth a Pound of Cure.”
 We have all heard that one before.
 When applied to breast cancer, though, it really makes an impact.
 When early detection is crucial to survival, it only makes sense to add this tool to your arsenal.
 Many diseases like diabetes have tools for risk assessment, such as knowing your fasting blood glucose or A1c number.
 These risk markers give you time to change your lifestyle to prevent the disease or at least have a measure of control over it.
 Thermography is one of those tools that bring a measure of risk assessment to breast health. [vi]

 Not all tumors are visible on a mammogram, just as not all tumors are associated with a high level of blood vessel activity.
 By combining the two, especially if you are in a high-risk group, along with self-exams and regular visits to your gynecologist, we take better control of our breast health.
 We give ourselves a tremendous advantage for early detection, which is the key to beating this devastating illness.